ghostrider-05/RL-dummy-classes2/ci/templates/readme.md

 You can also fetch the changelog (in JSON) from the GitHub API from the outputted files:

-- [kismet.json](/ci/changelog/kismet.json): lists new and deleted kismet nodes when switching from [the dummy classes](/ci/changelog/CHANGELOG_Engine.md).
+- [kismet.json](/ci/changelog/kismet.json): lists new and deleted kismet nodes when switching from [the dummy classes][dc].
-- [classes.json](CHANGELOG.md): lists new and deleted classes, including kismet nodes, when switching from [the dummy classes](CHANGELOG.md).
+- [classes.json](/ci/changelog/classes.json): lists new and deleted classes, including kismet nodes, when switching from [the dummy classes][dc].
 - [extracted.json](/ci/changelog/extracted.json): lists all [`AkAudio`, `ProjectX` and `TAGame` classes](/Src/) in [JSON format](/ci/changelog/extracted-schema.json).

 ## Credits